Submit Article Requests

 Step Level Use?

 The below snippets are formatted for use in the CSS section of the Theme that you'll be applying to your flow.
-However, if you'd like to use any of these snippets to style a particular step (such that other steps aren't affected), wrap any of the below snippets in a <style> tag and place in the HTML component of the step you'd like to modify.
+However, if you'd like to use any of these snippets to style a particular step (such that other steps aren't affected), wrap any of the below snippets in a <style> tag and place them in an HTML component of the step you'd like to modify.
 For example:

 <style> /* Insert snippet below for step level use =) */